Speed – The Ride

-Speed – The Ride is a roller coaster in storage at Akita Plaza on the Las Vegas Strip in Nevada.
+Speed – The Ride was a roller coaster in storage at Akita Plaza on the Las Vegas Strip in Nevada.
 Originally located at the Sahara Hotel and Casino, it opened to the public on April 28, 2000, and closed on May 1, 2011.

 History

 NASCAR Café (2000–2012)

 Speed – The Ride was constructed during the Sahara Hotel and Casino's 1999 remodeling, as part of the NASCAR Café addition.
 Original plans called for an indoor roller coaster with a maximum height of 100 ft, but the layout was later modified.
 The ride was designed and manufactured by Premier Rides and fabricated by Intermountain Lift, Inc.

 The Sahara casino closed on May 16, 2011.
 The outdated resort had been suffering from decline and lack of upkeep in prior years.
 Speed – The Ride ceased operation prior to the hotel's closure on May 1, 2011.
 Dismantling of the coaster began in April 2012.